-- ♦ The Sher Asfandyar Khan Scholarship
+- The Sher Asfandyar Khan Scholarship

-- ♦ Hanif Adamjee
+- Hanif Adamjee

-- ♦ Ahmed Jumani Scholarship
+- Ahmed Jumani Scholarship

-- ♦ HBL Platinum Scholarship
+- HBL Platinum Scholarship

-- ◊ Gul Muhammad Adamjee
+- Gul Muhammad Adamjee

-- ♦ Nigaah Tauqee Muhajir (NTM) Scholarship
+- Nigaah Tauqee Muhajir (NTM) Scholarship

+- Towfiq Chinoy Architectural Scholarship fund

+- Zeenat Chinoy Interior Design Scholarship fund

 In order to qualify for Financial Assistance and Scholarships, students have to go through an application and interview process before the Award Committee.
 Applications for financial assistance must be completed by the specified date by those candidates who consider themselves eligible for such support.
 The financial requirement of each student is carefully evaluated through an established procedure and is reviewed annually.
 The continuity of both the financial assistance (interest-free loan) and scholarship will depend upon the student's academic performance in the preceding semester.
 Semester GPA of 2.30 in the Foundation Year (1st and 2nd semesters) and 2.50 for the rest of semesters is required to continue receiving approved Financial Assistance / Scholarship.